-Plants of the World Online lists 629 species in the Dioscorea genus (as of 5-12-21 when this page was last updated).
+As of 11-21-21 when this page was last updated, Plants of the World Online lists 630 species in the Dioscorea genus.
 It is a member of the plant family Dioscoreaceae with 4 genera.
-Those numbers could change as updates are made by POWO.
+Those numbers could change as updates are made on POWO.

 The above distribution map for Dioscorea villlosa is from Plants of the World Online.
 Areas in green are where the species is native and purple where it has been introduced.
 The map on the USDA Plants Database for North America is the same.
 The species could have a broader range than the maps show.

 The map on iNaturalist shows where members have made observations.
 Anyone can join and it is a great website to confirm and share your observations.
 The maps on iNaturalist are continually updated as members post new observations.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER POSITIVE ID.

 I found several colonies of Dioscorea villosa growing in the woods on a friend’s farm on May 3 in 2020.
 Their preference is light to part shade in moist woodlands and along streams, ponds, marshes although they can grow in drier areas as well.
 Multiple stems emerge from a single rhizome producing a whorl of leaves.
 Stems ultimately grow from 7-15 or more feet tall depending on available light.